binaryage/totalfinder-web/installation.md

 ## Installation is easy

-TotalFinder has a convenient installer which guides you through installation steps:
+TotalFinder has a convenient installer which guides you through the installation steps:

-1. Download and open latest archive TotalFinder-X.Y.Z.dmg from [http://totalfinder.binaryage.com](http://totalfinder.binaryage.com)
+1. Download and open the latest archive TotalFinder-X.Y.Z.dmg from [http://totalfinder.binaryage.com](http://totalfinder.binaryage.com)
 2. Launch `TotalFinder.mpkg`
-3. Click through installation process
+3. Click through the installation process
-4. Finder restarts with TotalFinder
+4. Finder will restart with TotalFinder

 <div style="height: 50px">&nbsp;</div>